DIKU-EDU/patchwork/README.md

 # Patchwork — Patching Meta-Structure on top of Git

-Patchwork allows to maintain features as separate patches.
-This is useful for code handouts that build on each other, but cannot otherwise be maintained in branches.
-This is not recommended for projects where branches will do.
+Patchwork allows to maintain features as patches.
+This is useful for code handouts that build on each other, but cannot otherwise be maintained as branches. _This is not recommended for projects where branches will do._

 ![Some Patchwork](logo.png
   "Image license: CC0; Source: https://pixabay.com/en/colorful-colourful-art-modern-1788518/")